No Results Found

 There are a number of variations of periodontal diseases, differing in severity and symptoms:

-Gingivitis: This is the mildest form of periodontal disease and is characterized by red, swollen gums that may bleed during brushing.
-Gingivitis is usually reversible with proper dental hygiene.
+Gingivitis: It is a mild form of periodontal disease characterized by inflammation of the gingiva, appearing red, swollen, and even bleeding upon brushing.
+It usually is reversible with good dental hygiene.

-Periodontitis: This is further deterioration of the disease that might be caused by untreated gingivitis.
-It can lead to the destruction of gum tissue and bone anchoring teeth, making them loose.
+Periodontitis: This can be a further breakdown of the disease, which might be brought about by untreated gingivitis.
+It may result in the destruction of gum tissues and bone anchoring the teeth, loosening them.

 Aggressive Periodontitis: It is a very rare but serious disease of periodontitis, which normally affects younger people.
 It may progress very fast and result in a great loss of tissues.